Village News Issue No.113 March 2019

 Tickets are limited and we always sell out!!

-Do you have a village ‘Neighbourhood Watch’ sign near your property?
+Do you have a village ‘Neighbourhood Watch’ sign or road sign near your

 Many are overgrown with foliage – if so, could you please cut the growth back so